 Some teen campers are eligible for the Leadership Academy.
 This program has low camper to staff ratio and is an accelerated leader program for campers who are considered to be ready for a higher level of program since they are ready to help other campers and model appropriate behaviors consistently.
-The Leadership Academy also engages in special projects related to leadership such as related to student leadership and community support.
-These campers can earn Quest Leadership Academy shirts and learn aspects of leadership.
+The Leadership Academy also engages in special projects related to leadership such as aspects of student leadership and community support.
+These campers can earn Quest Leadership Academy shirts and develop leadership skills.